 The benchmark for where intermodal starts making sense is generally around 700 miles or more, but some intermodal lanes are competitive against truck at as little as 450 miles.

-The best intermodal moves have dray of 50 miles or less from the origin or destination ramps.
-As the length of haul increases, so does the length of dray.
-It can still be a good fit for road-to-rail conversion.
+The best intermodal moves have dray of 50 miles or less from the origin or destination ramps, although 100 miles or more can work.
+As the length of haul increases, so can the length of dray because the efficiencies gained on the line-haul can be offset economically with the dray.

 Domestic intermodal loads have a weight capacity of 42,500, but with proper planning opportunities for loads up to 44,000 pounds are becoming a possibility for intermodal shippers.